typemeta/funcj/codec/readme.md

 ## Supported Types

-The framework comes with support for the following types:
+The framework comes with built-in support for the following types:

 * Primitive Java types - `boolean`, `byte`, `char`, `short`, `int`, `long`, `float` & `double`.
 * Arrays of primitives - `boolean[]`, `byte[]`, `char[]`, `short[]`, `int[]`, `long[]`, `float[]` & `double[]`.
 * Object arrays - `T[]`.
 * `String`.
 * Collections
-  * `Map` and  `Map<String, T>` are handled as special cases.
+  * `Map<K, V>` and  `Map<String, V>` are handled as special cases.
-  * All other collections types are treat as a generic sequence of values.
+  * All other collections types are treated as a generic sequence of values.
-  *  Note that for all collection types, the name of the specific implementation type (e.g. `HashSet` and `TreeMap`), is encoded if necessary, allowing the original collection value to be reconstructed.
+  * Note that for all collection types, the name of the specific implementation type (`HashSet`, `TreeMap` etc), is encoded if necessary, allowing the original collection value to be reconstructed.
 * `Enum` types.
 * `null` values.